linuxgurugamer/HumanStuff/GameData/LoadingScreenManager/README.md

 # LoadingScreenManager
-## A loading screen / slideshow mod for Kerbal Space Program 1.3.0
+## A loading screen / slideshow mod for Kerbal Space Program 1.3.x to 1.10.x
-### By @paulprogart, updated and maintained by LinuxGuruGamer
+### By @paulprogart, updated and maintained by LinuxGuruGamer, then updated and maintained by @aazard

-LoadingScreenManager (LSM) is a simple plugin for KSP 1.3.0 that will show a slideshow of custom images while KSP loads, and also allows customizing the "witty loading tips" shown during loading.
+LoadingScreenManager (LSM) is a simple plugin for KSP that will show a slideshow of custom images while KSP loads, and also allows customizing the "witty loading tips" shown during loading.

 For discussion/information/support go to the
 [KSP Forum Thread](http://forum.kerbalspaceprogram.com/index.php?/topic/162397-130-loading-screen-manager/).

+## Features (v2.0.0)
+* Updated for KSP 1.10.x, maintaned KSP v1.3.x support

-## Features (v1.2.0)
+## Features (v1.3)

-* Updated for KSP 1.3
+* Updated for KSP 1.10.x
 * Added code to put assembly version into dll for easier debugging
 * Created batch files to deploy and build release versions